kbss-cvut/termit-docker/README.md

 ## Running TermIt
 1. (_Optional_) If you have a license file for GraphDB (SE or EE), place it in the `db-server/license` directory.
-2. (_Optional_) Set `ROOT` variable in .env to reflect the local context prefix the app will be running on.
+2. (_Optional_) Set `ROOT` variable in `.env` to reflect the local context prefix the app will be running on.
-3. (_Optional_) Set `URL` variable in .env to reflect the server the app will be running on.
+3. (_Optional_) Set `URL` variable in `.env` to reflect the server the app will be running on.
-4. (_Optional_, recommended) Set `JWT_SECRET_KEY` variable in .env.
+4. (_Optional_, recommended) Set `JWT_SECRET_KEY` variable in `.env`.
 It should be a string of at least 32 characters that will be used to hash the JWT authentication token for logged-in users.
 5. Start the GraphDB server
    `docker-compose up -d termit-db-server`
-6. Go to `http://localhost:7200/import#server`, select the "termit" repository, and in the "Server files" section, click the "Import" button for all the files.
+6. Go to http://localhost:7200/import#server, select the "termit" repository, and in the "Server files" section, click the "Import" button for all the files.
 In the "Import settings" dialog, set the Base IRI to `http://onto.fel.cvut.cz/ontologies/termit`.
-7. Go to `http://localhost:7200/sparql` and execute all the queries in the 'db-server/lucene' directory to create Lucene connectors for full-text search.
+7. Go to http://localhost:7200/sparql and execute all the queries in the `db-server/lucene` directory to create Lucene connectors for full-text search.
 8. Run the remaining services by
     `docker-compose up -d`
 9. Look for admin credentials in the `termit-server` log and use them for first login at the configured URL, e.g. `http://localhost/termit`.